-Conditions that affect bone such as fractures and arthritis often need x-rays.
+Conditions that affect bone such as fractures, ligament injuries and arthritis often need x-rays.
 An x-ray will be done on the same day and the results discussed with you by Mike.
 Most Insurance companies cover x-rays as part of the initial authorisation, but please check first.

 What if I need a Scan?

 Scans (MRI, CT, and ultrasound) are expensive and authorisation is almost always required by the insurance companies.
 Scans are usually performed on a separate day and a follow up appointment required discussing the results.
-On the day of the scan I recommend patients making a follow up appointment for a week by which time the x-ray doctor will have had time to review the images and write a report.
+On the day of the scan I recommend patients making a follow up appointment for a week by which time the radiology Consultant will have had time to review the images and written a report.

 What if I need Surgery?

 Most hand and wrist problems do not need an operation and can be managed with simple analgesia, splinting, injections or hand therapy.
 The decision for surgery is not always easy and adequate time will be offered to ensure you understand what is involved.
 Occasionally I ask patients to see my Hand therapist before surgery to discuss the rehabilitation post operatively if particularly involved.
 Once you have decided on surgery you will be consented for the operation and an OPCS code given.
 A suitable date will be decided in clinic or arranged with one of my secretaries.
 If you are selfg pay for your surgery the breakdown of fees will be available and are fully transparent.